Occupational Therapy Medical Billing & Coding Guide for 2023

 CPT Codes for Occupational Therapy Evaluation

-There are three new codes to describe increasing evaluation complexity: low, moderate, or high.
+There are three codes to describe increasing evaluation complexity: low, moderate, or high.
 At a minimum, each of the components noted in the code descriptor must be documented, in order to report the selected level of occupational therapy evaluation.
-For re-evaluation, code 97168 replaces code 97004.

 Sources: AOTA; AOTA New Occupational Therapy Evaluation Coding Overview.